GHSVS-de/hugo_baseghsvs/README.md

 - `npm run updateCheck` or (faster) `npm outdated`
 - `npm run update` (if needed) or (faster) `npm update --save-dev`

+## Folder /custom/
+Is for fonts and custom JavaScript.

+Can be extended for other custom asset kinds.

+Already existing folders should not be deleted.
+Just delete files in it if you don't need them anymore.

+## Build /dist/ folder
+- `node build.js`
+- This folder contains all mounteable sources then.
+They come from /custom/ and /node_modules/.

+## ????
 Create a versioned release even if I don't know yet whether that makes sense or not.
 I dream of imports of specific versions.

+---

 ## Import in "mother" repo
 ...  whatever you need.